 Manhattan is a larger medium-sized city located in the state of Kansas.
-With a population of 54,604 people and 13 constituent neighborhoods, Manhattan is the eighth largest community in Kansas.
+With a population of 54,763 people and 14 constituent neighborhoods, Manhattan is the ninth largest community in Kansas.

 Manhattan real estate is some of the most expensive in Kansas, although Manhattan house values don't compare to the most expensive real estate in the U.S.